Bioconductor/BioC2022/content/registration.md

 If you require scholarship assistance to attend the conference, please complete this form: https://forms.gle/YotNvDzx8qWjnQ3D7.

 - Scholarships for in-person attendance will be reviewed and decided upon on May 16th.
-(Requesting scholarship assistance will not effect your lottery chances.)
+(Requesting scholarship assistance will not affect your lottery chances.)
 - Scholarships for virtual attendance will be given on a rolling basis, ending July 25th.